Asian Studies: Other Suggested Resources

 Streaming collection of feature films spanning the silent era through contemporary international cinema.
 Covers classic and contemporary cinema from Africa, Asia (primarily China, Japan, and India), Europe (including Soviet films), Latin America, and the Middle East.

-Digital version of Ling long women's magazine, published in Shanghai, China between 1931-1937.
+Digital version of Ling long Women's Magazine, published in Shanghai, China between 1931-1937, provided by Columbia University.

 Scholarly encyclopedia covering all aspects of the Hindu tradition.